Coltivirus

-Coltivirus is a genus of viruses (belonging to the Reoviridae family) that infects vertebrates and invertebrates.
+Coltivirus is a genus of viruses (belonging to the Spinareoviridae family) that infects vertebrates and invertebrates.
 It includes the causative agent of Colorado tick fever.
 Colorado tick fever virus can cause a fever, chills, headache, photophobia, myalgia, arthralgia, and lethargy.
 Children, in particular, may develop a hemorrhagic disease.
 Leukopenia with both lymphocytes and neutrophils is very common for Colorado tick fever virus.
 In either case, the infection can lead to encephalitis or meningitis.

 Virology

 Coltivirus is a genus of viruses.
 Viruses are intracellular parasites that do not have the necessary means to reproduce on their own, so they have instead to hijack the machinery of a host cell.
 Only then can they synthesize their viral proteins and create progeny.
 There are two types of viruses, distinguished by their type of genetic material.

 DNA viruses have genomes consisting of deoxyribonucleic acid (or DNA), while RNA viruses, like Coltivirus, have an RNA (ribonucleic acid) genome, which is segmented (multipartite).